stevecassidy/python-web-programming/web/html.md

 intense competition between browser vendors (look up the [Browser Wars](http://en.wikipedia.org/wiki/Browser_wars) to get the full story).
-The Internet Engineering Task Force (IETF) and later the World Wide Web Consortium (W3C) tried to standardise the langauge but it took some time for industry practice to align with the W3C standards.
+The Internet Engineering Task Force (IETF) and later the World Wide Web Consortium (W3C) tried to standardise the language but it took some time for industry practice to align with the W3C standards.
 Luckily now we are in a period of relative stability where the standards process aligns well with what the major browsers are able to understand.